Deskbot004/game-design/README.md

-# R P S Extreme
+# RPS Extreme (Working Title)

+_(RPS stands for Rock-Paper-Scissors.)_
 A game project created in the context of "Einführung in die Spielentwicklung" in the LUH.
+We didn't include any of the requirements for the extra points.

 ## Created by:
 | Student | Matrikelnr. |